javiermerinom/Car_Emissions/README.md

 # CO₂ Car Emissions Prediction

 ## 📌 Project Overview
-This project builds **linear regression models in R** to predict car CO₂ emissions (grams/km) using the [Government of Canada’s Fuel Consumption dataset].
+This project builds **linear regression models in R** to predict car CO₂ emissions (grams/km) using the Government of Canada’s Fuel Consumption dataset.
 The analysis includes descriptive statistics, feature evaluation, and regression modeling to identify the best predictors of emissions and compare model performance.

 ## 🎯 Objective